Syeda-Somiya-Tasnim/Syeda-Somiya-Tasnim/README.md

 <h1 align="center">Hi 👋, I'm Tasnim</h1>
-<h3 align="center">I am a Computer Science graduate with a passion for ensuring top-notch software quality.
+<h3 align="center">I am a Computer Science graduate passionate about ensuring top-notch software quality.
 Currently honing my skills in software quality testing, I'm on a mission to contribute to the seamless functioning of software systems.
 I believe in the power of meticulous testing to deliver robust and reliable software solutions.
 I am excited to collaborate and learn from the vibrant tech community here on GitHub!</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=syeda-somiya-tasnim" alt="syeda-somiya-tasnim" /></a> </p>